 The Undetectable Firearms Modernization Act seeks to set forth regulations requiring that any firearm have at least one major component that is detectable by typical metal detectors.
 This would make it much more difficult to either remove the metal components to make the gun undetectable, while still being operable.

 But the results are not that shocking.
 Conventional metal detectors would be useless against 3D-printed plastic guns, should they ever really materialize.
 These weapons would pose a real security concern, which is why Congress is fighting to make the weapons easier to trace.
+At this moment in time, it is unknown whether they would require some sort of new ammo in order to function properly.

 The filing isn’t yet final, and the restrictions wouldn’t limit the publication, discussion or illustrations of guns, only “technical data” for fabricating arms.
 So, with that being said, let’s discuss the issue.
 Are 3D printed guns okay?
 Is the Undetectable Firearms Modernization Act really a violation of free speech?
 Comment below.